bkryzz/modcel/README.md

        are delivered, and/or how fluids (bile, lymph,...) are recovered from the solid cells and transported.

   3) Boolean logic rules determine how cells evolve, according to the summary of their chemical activity during time (a typical time step used in MODCEL simulations is 1 minute, adjustable with the parameter ITCONV).
 That is, how cells can go around their phases (G1, S, G2, M), enter the G0, move, duplicate, trans-differentiate, or differentiate (if they are stems), go into apoptose or necrose, and more.
+(For the moment, this step must be hard-coded into the routines.
+In future versions we plan to make it automatic and self-generating.)

 ------------------------------------------------------------------